Artconomy/short_stuff/README.md

 Notice that this is a truncated [UUID](https://docs.python.org/3/library/uuid.html), with everything beyond the first eight bytes zeroed out.

-Once you have am ID, you can run `slugify_uuid` on it to get your slug.
+Once you have an ID, you can run `slugify_uuid` on it to get your slug.

 ```
 >>> from short_stuff import gen_unique_id, slugify